Benefits of Protein Shakes

 Cysteine is important for making collagen, which gives bones their strength.
 And – because it comes from milk – whey is high in calcium, which contributes to normal bones and muscle function.
 Source: hollandandbarrett.ie/the-health-hub/sports-nutrition/is-whey-protein-good-for-joints-bones-and-muscles/

 Whey protein is one of the most bioavailable types.
 This means that your body can absorb the most and use it most efficiently.
-For example, research from the US Dairy Export Council found that the body can use 92% of the protein in whey, while only 61% of soy gets used.
+The body can use 92% of the protein in whey, while only 61% of soy gets used.
+This was found by the US Dairy Export Council.
+Source: https://www.dairyglobalnutrition.org/about-us/usdec-resources

-Whey protein is the quick fix when it comes to post-workout recovery.
+One of the benefits of whey protein shakes is the quick fix when it comes to post-workout recovery.
 It’s quickly digested into the body and begins protein synthesis (muscle repair) straight away.
-This means you don’t miss your recovery period and your body can start repairing as soon as it needs to.
-As a result, whey protein is best taken straight after a workout (up to about two hours).
+This means you don’t miss your recovery period, and your body can start repairing as soon as it needs to.
+Take whey protein straight after a workout for the best result.

 It contains vitamin B12 and therefore can increase the levels of vitamin B12 in your body, as seen in research among older adults published in Molecular Nutrition & Food Research.

 Vitamin B12 is important for the normal function of the immune system and reducing tiredness and fatigue.
-And with around 1 in 10 older people low in it, it could be an option for those who don’t get enough in their daily diet.
+Among the older population 1 out of 10 people is deficient in it, so it could be a great option for those who don’t get enough of it in their daily diet.
 Source: hollandandbarrett.ie/the-health-hub/sports-nutrition/is-whey-protein-good-for-joints-bones-and-muscles/

-InShape Diet high protein meal replacements products provide full-fledged complex proteins, minerals, and vitamins.
-They contribute to optimum health maintenance by containing less sugar, fat, and carbohydrates.
-Owing to the gentle drying method, the enjoyment value of the items is retained for a long period.
+InShape Diet high protein shakes’ benefit is that they provide full-fledged complex proteins, minerals, and vitamins.
+These meal replacements contribute to optimum health maintenance by containing less sugar, fat, and carbohydrates.
+The gentle drying method helps retaining the enjoyment value of the products for a long period and supports long shelf life.
 You can choose from a variety of drinks, soups, savory foods, and sweets.
 Packed individually, in on-the-go doses that are very simple to use and store.

 Conclusion: